bryanbharper/philectrosophy/src/Server/public/blog.posts/build-a-digital-clock.md

 ![async-complete-0-9-counter-circuit](img/async-complete-0-9-counter-circuit.gif)

 It's clear that when it comes to counting circuits, because of the correspondence between when bits flip and when clk-signals must occur, employing an asynchronous design yields a more compact circuit.
 Thus, for all subsequent counters we will only go over asynchronous designs.
 > *Note: the output clock signal is not visible in the circuit above as it only occurs for a fraction of a second.
-I though about editing the gif to make it visible, but I'm too lazy, so you'll have to just use your imagination.*
+I thought about editing the gif to make it visible, but I'm too lazy, so you'll have to just use your imagination.*

 ## The 0-5 Counter:
 The procedure here is exactly like before.
-The only notable difference is that in order to represent our largest number 5&#x2081;&#x2080; we only need 3 bits 101&#x2082;  and thus only 3 flip flops.
+The only notable difference is that in order to represent our largest number 5&#x2081;&#x2080; we only need 3 bits 101&#x2082;  and thus only 3 flip-flops.

 ![async-complete-0-5-counter-circuit](img/async-complete-0-5-counter-circuit.gif)